NaturalIntelligence/wp-thumb-post/readme.txt

 === amtyThumb posts ===
 Contributors: Amit Gpta
 Donate link: http://article-stack.com/
-Tags: thumbnail, recent, random, popular, post, amty, image, customizable, shortcode, mostly-viewed, rarely-viewed, recently-viewed, most-commented
+Tags: thumbnail, recent, random, popular, post, amty, image, widget, shortcode, mostly-viewed, rarely-viewed, recently-viewed, most-commented, last-viewed
-Requires at least: 2.5
+Requires at least: 3.0
 Tested up to: 3.2
-Stable tag: 7.1.0
+Stable tag: 8.0.0

 Fully customizable plugin to show Recently written, Recently viewed, Random, Mostly & Rarely Viewd, Mostly Commented posts with thumbnail.

 == Description ==

 This plugin shows Recently written, Recently viewed, Random, Mostly & Rarely Viewd, Mostly Commented posts with thumbnail.
-You may customize it in any way.
-It uses [amtyThumb](http://wordpress.org/extend/plugins/amtythumb/ "amtyThumb") plugin to extract first image of your current post.
+You can customize it's view in any way.
+It uses [amtyThumb](http://wordpress.org/extend/plugins/amtythumb/ "amtyThumb") plugin to extract first image for a post.

 Fully customizable.
 You may control thumbnail size, Title length, appearance, etc.
 If you don't have any image in a post, you can set default image too.

+You can display posts for following with single plugin.
+1. What other users are reading now.
+2. Highly discussed posts
+3. Highly visited posts
+4. Random pick or pick of the day.
+5. Untouched articles
+6. Recently submitted posts

 = Features over other plugins =

 1. amtyThumb plugin is best to extract any type of image from any post.
 2. No need to set separate field for image in your post.
-3. If an image is deleted from the post it automatically shows 2nd image as thumbnail.
-4. If there is no image in the post it shows default image which can be set. default image path need to be set in advance.
+4. If there is no image in the post it can show default image.
 5. Appearance is fully customizable through widget panel or from short code.
-6. Best for beginner to masters
+6. You can test plugin through admin page.
+7. List posts : You can list posts sorted by number of comments, views, last visted time etc. It'll help you

-= Dependency =
+= Dependency & Usage=

 1. amtyThumb plugin must be installed for image extraction.
-2. WP-PostViews plugin must be installed to display mostly & rarely viewed posts.
-3. Recently Viewed Posts plugin must be installed to display recently viewed posts.

 == Installation ==